 Q: I need an example for SPF & DKIM configuration via another server domain, like Qwords or Cloudflare A: You can read our documentation for application on other server domains here

 Q: How do I check if my record configuration is correct?

 A: To check it you can use

-dnschecker.org to check whether the settings are active.
+dnschecker.org to check if the setting is active.
+Here are the steps:

-It will appear whether your settings are correct, or not.
-If you experience difficulties, contact us via Live Chat.
+Later will appear whether your settings are correct, or not.
+If you are having trouble, contact us via Live Chat.